daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

     /production
       /config
       /blue
+        /storage/app - (symlink to the common storage/app)
+        /storage/framework/sessions - (symlink to the common storage/framework/sessions)
+      /green
+        /storage/app - (symlink to the common storage/app)
-        /storage - (symlink to the common storage) /green
+        /storage/framework/sessions - (symlink to the common storage/framework/sessions)
-        /storage - (symlink to the common storage) /current (symlink to blue or green)
+      /current (symlink to blue or green)
       /metadata
         log